 Ancient Greek Games

-Religion played a major role in these competitions.
+Religion like in many other spheres of ancient Greek life played a major role in these competitions.
+They were played as a honor to the gods and they even started with sacrifice to the Gods.
 It was believed that winning was a sign of favor from the gods.
 Some believed that the winners were predetermined by the gods.
 Athletic festivals included an entire day of sacrifices to the deities.
 Cheaters were banned from sports forever because it was believed that they had insulted the gods.